bkimmett/polynomial-byzantine/README.md

 * `init_adversary()` - Used to set up the adversary's connection.
 * `shutdown()` - Used to close connections for all parties.
 * `send()` - Used to send messages to one other party.
-* `sendAsAdversary()` - Used by the adversary to release a message a node was going to accept after it was going to hold it.
+* `sendAsAdversary()` - Used by the adversary to release a message that a node was about to accept, and the adversary either decided not to hold or released after holding.
+* `sendToAdversary()` - Used by nodes in place of broadcasting a message.
+The message is sent to the adversary, in case the adversary decides to corrupt that node now.
+* `adversaryBroadcast()` - Used by the adversary to complete the broadcast of a message that a node was about to broadcast.
+* `sendAll()` - Used to send messages to everyone.
+* `receive_backchannel()` - Used by nodes and the adversary to receive the next adversarial-business-related message sent to them.
+* `receive_next()` - Used by nodes to receive the next message sent to them.

+### Customizing *t*

 ### Implementing Process-Epoch